 Judging by its ingredients alone, Pedigree Homestyle Meals looks like a below-average wet product.

 As a group, the brand features an average protein content of 44% and a mean fat level of 17%.
 Together, these figures suggest a carbohydrate content of 31% for the overall product line.

 And a fat-to-protein ratio of about 38%.

 Above-average protein.
 Below-average fat.
-And above-average carbs when compared to a typical canned dog food.
+And above-average carbs when compared to other canned dog foods.

-When you consider the protein-boosting effect of wheat gluten and dried peas, this looks like the profile of a canned product containing a moderate amount of meat.
+When you consider the protein-boosting effect of wheat gluten, this looks like the profile of a canned product containing a moderate amount of meat.

-Pedigree Homestyle Meals is a meat-based canned dog food using a moderate amount of named meats and unnamed by-products as its main sources of animal protein, thus earning the brand 1.5 stars.
+Pedigree Homestyle Meals is a grain-inclusive canned dog food using a moderate amount of named meats and unnamed by-products as its main source of animal protein, thus this brand earns 1.5 stars.

 Pedigree Dog Food